OneRaynyDay/oneraynyday.github.io/_posts/2020-05-03-Analyzing-The-Simplest-C++-Program.md

 </details>
 {: .red}

-Here, `phdr` is the location of the actual header, and `ph->vaddr` is the field `VirtAddr` deserialized from the ELF file.
+Here, `phdr` is the location of the actual header, and `ph->p_vaddr` is the field `VirtAddr` deserialized from the ELF file.
 By subtracting, we have the base location of the executable, which we can use to find where `some_segment` lives in memory by `main_map->l_addr + some_segment->p_vaddr`.
 Credits to the writer of [musl](https://stackoverflow.com/questions/61568612/is-jumping-over-removing-phdr-program-header-in-elf-file-for-executable-ok-if/61568759#61568759), which is a libc implementation.

 ### INTERP